grakeice/netscape-bookmark-parser/README.md

 } from "jsr:@grakeice/netscape-bookmark-parser";
 ```

-> **Note:** The JSR version only includes the Node.js/Deno runtime version.
+> **Note:** The JSR version only includes the Node.js/Deno runtime.
 For browser support, please use the npm package.

 ### Browser